sheltermanager/asm3/doc/manual/configuration.rst

   internal location with the new location so you can track the history of where the animal has moved within your shelter.

+* When I change the weight of an animal, make a note of it in the log: If this option is on, a log record is created every time you change an animal's weight so you can track the history of an animal's wieght with reports and graphs.

 Diary
 ^^^^^